tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/扩展实例/管理灾备实例_intl_en.md

  - If the sync policy is **Sync Now**, data will be synced immediately when the disaster recovery instance is created.
  - If the sync policy is **Sync After Creation**, you need to configure a disaster recovery sync link after the instance is created successfully.
 For detailed directions, please see [Create a sync link](#cjtblj) below.
 >?
->- The time it takes to complete the creation is subject to the data volume, during which no operations can be performed on the source instance in the console.
+>- The time required to complete the creation depends on the amount of data, during which no operations can be performed on the source instance in the console.
 Please do so at an appropriate time.
 >- Only the entire instance data can be synced.
 Please ensure that the disk space is sufficient.
 >- You need to ensure that the source instance is in the running state and none of configuration adjustment tasks, restart tasks, and other modification tasks are executed.
 Otherwise, the sync task may fail.
 4. After confirming that everything is correct, click **Buy Now** and wait for disaster recovery instance delivery.